hhuslamlab/website/docs/wsl.md

-# Opening files from Windows on WSL:
+# Opening files from Windows on WSL

 **A few general notes**
 Use the command `ls` to list the content of your working directory, the folder that you are currently 'in'.
 The command `cd` is used to change directory to one that you specify after the command in the same line by typing the path of that directory.